Volkswagen California review

 Passengers will have barely any reason to complain.
 The passenger bench is mounted towards the back of the cabin, and can slide fore and aft along floor-mounted rails.
 Legroom is seemingly limitless no matter where the bench is positioned, but the traditional boot area will vary in size accordingly.
 Fortunately, there's masses of storage space distributed throughout, from the pair of big glove boxes, huge door bins and bottle compartments, to the drawers under the rear bench.

-In camping mode, you'll find the 'downstairs' bed can be converted from the rear bench to be more generous in width than the one you can assemble beneath the pop-up roof – both are two metres long but the lower bed is 1,140mm wide compared to 1,200 for the upper one.
+In camping mode, you'll find the 'downstairs' bed can be converted from the rear bench to be more generous in width than the one you can assemble beneath the pop-up roof – both are two metres long but the lower bed is 1,140mm compared to 1,200 for the upper one.
+The Beach Tour is the exception, with a 1,500mm wide lower bed thanks to the removal of the mini kitchen.
 The roof is fairly easy to raise on both models but the Ocean's electric operation takes all the effort out of it.
 Folding the lower bed is a little counterintuitive at first but becomes much easier with practice.

 Reliability & safety